RELIGION IN THE 17TH CENTURY

 Furthermore the Puritans had their own preachers called lecturers.
 These men were independent of the Church of England.
 Laud tried to put a stop to these preachers - with some success.

-Most of all Laud emphasised the ceremony and decoration in churches.
+Most of all Laud emphasized the ceremony and decoration in churches.
 These measures were strongly opposed by the Puritans.
 They feared it was the 'thin edge of the wedge' and Catholicism would eventually be restored in England.

 In 1642 came civil war between king and parliament.
 The war ended in 1646 and Charles I was executed in 1649.